claudiacolas/pds-project-23/README.md

 1. Clone this repository to your local machine.
 2. Build and run the project using a Java IDE or the command line.

-### Configuration

-You can configure the application by modifying the application properties or configuration files as needed.

 ## Usage

 To run the application and its associated MondoDB database using Docker Compose, follow these steps:

 1. Clone this repository to your local machine.
-2. Make sure you have Docker and Docker Compose installed.
-3. Navigate to the root directory of the cloned repository where the `docker-compose.yml` file is located.
+2. Navigate to the root directory of the cloned repository where the `docker-compose.yaml` file is located.
-4. Open a terminal or command prompt.
+3. Open a terminal or command prompt.
-5. Run the following command to start the services defined in the `docker-compose.yml` file: docker-compose up -d
+4. Run the following command to start the services defined in the `docker-compose.yaml` file: docker-compose up -d
-6. Use your preferred API client (e.g., Postman, curl) to interact with the API endpoints as described in the documentation.